Docker for Web Apps: When Containerization Is Worth It

 For single-server deployments, Docker Compose is typically the appropriate container orchestration tool.
 Docker Compose allows you to define multi-container applications in a YAML file, manage container lifecycle, networking, and volume mounting through a single configuration file, and run the entire application stack with one command.
 This is the right tool for most development environments and small production deployments that run on a single server.

 Kubernetes becomes relevant when you need to run containers across multiple servers, handle rolling deployments without downtime, manage service discovery across containers, or implement auto-scaling based on load metrics.
-Kubernetes is substantially more complex than Docker Compose and the operational overhead of running a Kubernetes cluster, whether managed or self-managed, is significant.
+Kubernetes is substantially more complex than Docker Compose, and the operational overhead of running a Kubernetes cluster, whether managed or self-managed, is significant.
 The learning curve is steep enough that teams should have a clear operational need for Kubernetes capabilities before committing to it.

 Managed Kubernetes services such as Amazon EKS, Google GKE, and Azure AKS reduce the operational burden of cluster management by handling the control plane infrastructure.
 However, they do not eliminate the complexity of deploying, scaling, and monitoring applications on Kubernetes.
 The developer and operations teams still need Kubernetes expertise to design effective deployments, configure networking, implement health checking, and debug issues when they arise.